fabiograsso/WIC-Lab-Milan-202312/002-active-directory.md

     ![](images/002/image39.png)

-3. Enter the UPN of the user that you imported to Okta. \
+3. Enter the Email of the user that you imported to Okta. \
     e.g. **emily.boone@oktaice.com**